Little

 Robert Lance Memorial Award for Outstanding Student Paper presented by the American Journalism Historians Association in 2021.

-Second place honors, Association for Education in Journalism and Mass Communication History Division’s 2021 competition for Top Student Papers.
+Second place honors, Association for Education in Journalism and Mass Communication History Division Top Student Paper competition in 2021.